SYDERALFW/SYDERAL/README.md

-# SyderalFW
+# SyderalCSS

-Syderal es un framework css  para el diseño y desarrollo de páginas y aplicaciones web frontend de manera rápida y eficáz.
-Crea interfaces increíbles y jamás pensadas.

-## Requsitos del desarrollador
-- Conocimiento medio de CSS
+Syderal is a css framework for the design and development of frontend web pages and applications quickly and efficiently.
+Create incredible and never thought interfaces.

 # Instalación
-- Pronto
+- Soon

-# CDN
+# Version changes
-Pronto

-# Cambios en la version
-`Syderal Alfa v0.34`
+`Syderal Alpha v0.34`
-- Normalize previamente instalado y configurado
+- Normalize previously installed and configured
 - Background Propeties
 - Sizing (width-height)
 - Spacing (margin-padding)
-- Estilos de texto
+- Text styles